 Worry about skill, money, fame, and self-promotion later.
 In fact, forget worry and for now let’s shoot for seeing whether you enjoy performing and whether it’s a good fit for you.

 When I started acting as a kid, I wasn’t aiming at fame or money or a career at all.
 I wasn’t even aiming.
 I was just having a blast being on a stage or in front of an audience or just creating something to show others.
 It was many years before acting was anything more than a hobby for me.
-So from my perspective, what’s the rush?
+So, what’s the rush?

 Can anyone be an actor?

 Becoming an actor isn’t like becoming an electrician, where pretty much anyone can study up on a standard body of information, get certified and become a competent professional who people want to hire.
-Yes, it will take experience and study to develop talent, but you can’t just buy a book, read a website or take a few classes and suddenly have it.
+Yes, it will take experience and study to develop acting talent, but you can’t just buy a book, read a website or take a few classes and suddenly have it.
 Yes, it’s a job, but it’s also an art.

 You can’t learn talent, but it can be revealed, cultivated, polished and strengthened if you have it.
-Do you have this?
+Do you have it?
 You won’t know until you try it out…

 One way to start acting: Pay to play in a classroom.

 A class is also useful in that you learn from the success and missteps of others who are trying this out, too.
 You’d be surprised how much you can learn by watching others taking a run at a scene or audition.

-But a class is ultimately an artificial, protected environment that is removed from the real life dynamic of the working world.
-It is a safe exercise area, where you can develop your “acting muscles,” but a classroom is not your final destination.
+But a class is ultimately a protected environment that is removed from the real life dynamic of the working world.
+It is a safe exercise area, where you can develop your “acting muscles.”
+But a classroom is not your final destination.
 You eventually want to get away from a pay-to-play classroom and get onto a real world stage, where the stakes are higher and there is no net.

-Check my “Learning to act” page for a discussion of the many ways to explore becoming an actor.
+Check my “Learning to act” page for a discussion of the many ways available to you to begin exploring becoming an actor.

 Another way to start acting: Get in front of an audience.

-For most of my life, my preferred method of learning to be an actor is to actually do it rather than to study it.
+For most of my life, my preferred method of learning to be an actor has been to actually do it rather than to study it.
 I’ve always found live performing to be the best teacher of all.
 (E.g., try doing a play, musical, stand up, talent show, open mic, etc.) Hopefully this option opens up as more of us get vaccinated.

 Why wait when you can start NOW?

 But why wait for a class to start this journey?
 Start performing NOW by finding any way you can to get on a stage, get in front of an audience, a camera or microphone (perhaps in a Zoom class).
 Learn by doing!

 But what if you live in “Nowheresville?”
 What if there is “nothing happening” in your neighborhood/city/school/chapter in life?
-Then it is up to you to find ways to start creating, find your creative community and get yourself eventually to where something is “happening–” where the creative types are you can learn from.
+Then it is up to you to find ways to start creating, find your creative community and get yourself eventually to where something is “happening–” where more advanced creative types are that you can learn from.
 You must hunt it out!

 When the going gets tough…

-And don’t be intimidated by inevitable roadblocks, false starts and endless rejections on the path to becoming an actor!
+Don’t be intimidated by the inevitable roadblocks, false starts and endless rejections on the path to becoming an actor!
 That all goes with the territory!
-You will sometimes (rightfully) feel utterly outgunned and outclassed.
+You will sometimes (rightfully) feel utterly outgunned and outclassed (I certainly have!).
 At times you may feel a complete failure (that too!).
 So what?
 You’re learning and everyone starts at zero!

-Just remember that every intimidating or experienced pro who exudes confidence and fearlessness was once a beginner too!
+Just remember that every intimidating or experienced pro who exudes confidence and fearlessness was once a total beginner!
 Trust me, they still have their low points and bad days just like you do!
 And no matter how far your career advances, there’s always a missed cue, a flubbed audition, a terrible choice in a scene, a miscast, a recast, an epic bomb or some roadblock that life throws in your life-path.
 That is acting!
-Beyond the performing, you must enjoy the process if this is to be a long term thing!
+Beyond the fun of performing, you must enjoy the entire process if this is to be a long term thing!

 Your missteps or stumbles are universal to all performers.
 If you are to be an actor of any stripe, you must ignore rejection, failure and dead ends, or better yet, learn from them!
 That is essential.
-You keep going and don’t give up.
+And you keep going and don’t give up.

 Being an actor can often be fun, but it’s not always easy.
-Hey, if you want easy, go make some muffins.
+Hey, if you want easy, go bake some muffins.

 Becoming an actor means becoming yourself.

-Study the paths of your actor heroes, learn from them, but remember: Your path will be uniquely yours, one to find on your own initiative and in your own time and in your own way.
-Becoming an actor is not about becoming a copy of [fill in the blank with your favorite actor], it is rather to become your own unique force-to-be-reckoned-with!
+Study the paths of your actor heroes, learn from them.
+But remember: Your path will be uniquely yours, one to find on your own initiative and in your own time and in your own way.
+Becoming an actor is not about becoming a copy of [fill in the blank with your favorite actor], it is rather about becoming your own unique force-to-be-reckoned-with!

-You become a better actor as you become more of yourself, is how I might put it.
+You become a better actor as you become more yourself, is how I might put it.

-For a voice actor to become the characters on the page, she must first become yourself.
+For a voice actor to become the characters on the page, she must first become herself.
 Actors may appear to pretend to be someone else, but an actor must paint from an inner palette that is their honest own.
 This is why acting isn’t just a skill- it’s an art.